- Don’t buy a Gear4Music own brand guitar (sometimes called SubZero)

 With steel strings – If you are looking for an adult acoustic guitar, the first one to look at would be a Yamaha F310, or if you can spend a little more the Sigma DM-ST is excellent.
 The Yamaha FX370C has the ability to plug into speakers and/or a PA system – if you are willing to spend a little more.

-If you wanted a classical guitar which has nylon strings, then you could go for a Fender ESC105 (£97).
+With nylon strings – If you wanted a classical guitar, then you could go for a Yamaha C40 or a Hartwood Renaissance.
 The nylon strings are easier on the fingers, but do not suit contemporary music as well – rather more traditional, classical, spanish or folk styles.